Chemical and Physical Transformation Monitoring by Raman and IR Spectroscopies in Pharmaceutical Development

 Kaiser Raman Bioprocessing Solutions

 Kaiser Optical Systems, Inc. has been at the leading edge of in situ PAT in upstream bioprocessing for over 10 years.
 Kaiser Raman technology is robust, scaleable, and transferable.
 During process development, Raman enables adoption of QbD principles to define manufacturing design spaces, optimize process conditions, and demonstrate process robustness and quality.
 In production, improvements to product quality and yield have been demonstrated by employing Raman-based control strategies.
 In recent years, Kaiser Raman successes in upstream bioprocessing have

-Karen Esmonde-White is a Senior Marcom Specialist at Kaiser Optical Systems Inc. I completed my Ph.D. in Biomedical Engineering at the University of Michigan in 2009 in Prof. Michael Morris’s laboratory, and I have a M.Eng. in Pharmaceutical Engineering and a M.S. and B.S. in Chemistry.
-Karen is also an adjunct faculty researcher at the University of Michigan Medical School, where I work to develop Raman spectroscopy for new biological and clinical applications.
-In addition to my research, I am an active volunteer for the SciX conference, Society for Applied Spectroscopy and the Coblentz Society, and serve as an ad hoc reviewer for spectroscopy, clinical and biomedical optics journals.
-Since 2014, I have been the Biomedical Program Chair for the SciX conference and was the Program Chair for the 2018 SciX Conference.
+Karen Esmonde-White is a Senior Marcom Specialist at Kaiser Optical Systems, Inc. She completed her Ph.D. in Biomedical Engineering at the University of Michigan in 2009 in Prof. Michael Morris’s laboratory, and has a M.Eng. in Pharmaceutical Engineering and a M.S. and B.S. in Chemistry.
+Karen is also an adjunct faculty researcher at the University of Michigan Medical School, where she works to develop Raman spectroscopy for new biological and clinical applications.
+In addition to her research, Karen is an active volunteer in the analytical chemistry community including her volunteer work for the SciX conference, Society for Applied Spectroscopy, and the Coblentz Society.
+She serves as an ad-hoc reviewer for spectroscopy, clinical, and biomedical optics journals, was Program Chair for the 2018 SciX Conference, and continues to serve as the Biomedical Program Co-Chair for SciX.